yogeshnachnani/basic_electron_packaging/README.md

 ## Requirements
-JRE >= 1.8
+* JRE >= 1.8.
 Can be downloaded from https://adoptopenjdk.net/
+* Nodejs (for npm & electron packager).
+Can be downloaded from https://nodejs.org/en/download/

 ## Build